AaronHarris/aaronjs/README.md

 # aaronjs

 This is the repository for aaronjs.
+Contains all the ways to consume the name Aaron.
 Pull requests welcome.